Best Internet Service Provider 2023

 Congress approved a $43B initiative to bring broadband primarily to rural and underserved areas.
 This action will notify the FCC that your neighborhood might need development dollars to install fiber.

 The great thing about more competition is faster speeds and better price.
 But be careful.
 It’s not all about speed.
 In fact, Xfinity (cable) is notorious for aggressively upselling more speed, even when more speed wasn’t requested or needed.
+ISPs spend millions of dollars on ads telling you why you need more speed.
+Why?
+Because they make more money every month when you buy a higher speed tier.

 For our customers, the solution is getting better Wi-Fi throughout the whole-home.
-For example, most households do not notice the difference between 200 MBPS and 1000 MBPS (megabits per second) download speed if you have the right hardware.
+For example, most households do not notice the difference between 500 MBPS and 1000 MBPS (megabits per second) download speed if you have the right hardware.

-- In apartments, we often recommend speeds of 50-200 MBPS depending on usage for streaming, gaming and work.
+- In apartments, we often recommend speeds of 200 MBPS depending on usage for streaming, gaming and work.

-- For most seniors, because there are few simultaneously internet connected devices, most only need 25-50 MBPS.
+- For most seniors, because there are few simultaneously internet connected devices, most only need 200 MBPS.

 Compare internet service providers